MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-prepare-pki-certs.md

 8. Select **Password** and provide a password for the certificates.
 Create a password that meets the following password complexity requirements:

     * A minimum length of eight characters.
-    * At least three of the following: uppercase letter, lowercase letter, numbers from 0-9, special characters, alphabetical character that's neither uppercase nor lowercase.
+    * At least three of the following: uppercase letter, lowercase letter, numbers from 0-9, special characters, alphabetical character that's not uppercase or lowercase.

     Make note of this password.
 You'll use it as a deployment parameter.